julzaza/wildwitchherbs/_posts/2026-01-21-flower-essences-for-emotional-healing.md

 Flowers were chosen when the injury lived in the breath, the heart, or the spirit.

-This is where **flower essences** belong: not as medicine in the modern sense, but as **emotional first aid** — subtle, quiet, and deeply old.
+This is where **flower essences** belong: not as medicine in the modern sense, but as **emotional first aid**: subtle, quiet, and deeply old.

-For those needing more than subtle support — herbs that work directly on the nervous system, sleep, and tension — we’ve put together a more grounded approach here:
+For those needing more than subtle support, herbs that work directly on the nervous system, sleep, and tension, explore a more grounded approach here:

 - **[Simple Herbal Tea Recipes for Anxiety and Emotional Balance](/herbal-remedies-for-anxiety-and-emotional-stability-guide/)**